 If you are looking for ways to cut expenses, you will love these money saving tips with drastic results!
 We’ve rounded up ideas that are not difficult and that are a great place to start to help get your family finances in good order.
 Most of them are easy enough to implement right away, or take baby steps with one at a time.

 - Bill planning – Write out your bills, see post here about planning a budget.
 Writing out your expenses will help you see where additional money may be saved.
+You should also take a look at a company like Simply Switch, who can help you save as much money as you can when it comes to sorting out your energy bills.

 - Television – Consider switching your cable to Netflix, Amazon Prime streaming, or bundle TV – phone & internet.
 Stick with basic programs – do you really need 400 channels?
 For instance, the NPD Group estimates that the average household pays between $86 – $123 per month on paid TV.
 Switching to Netflix at $8.99 per month can save upwards from $77 per month which translates close to $1000 per year in savings.